MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Quickstarts/ISVs/Quickstart.md

-# Universal Inventory Integration for ISVs – Onboarding Guide
+# Universal Inventory Integration for ISVs – Quick Start

 ## Introduction

-This guide explains the steps and process for ISVs to build connectors to <ins>Provide</ins> or <ins>Consume</ins> inventory data with the Universal Inventory (UI) component of the Intelligent Asset Management (IAM) platform.
+This guide explains the steps and process for ISVs to build the integration from their Inventory/Value solutions with Universal Inventory application and standard.

 This is a self-guided process and largely relies on <ins>*the ISV*</ins> to initiate the work and complete all the required steps.
 Please read and follow the processes contained in this guide.